This page is sponsored by:

 biography

-Upset by Republic's low pay scale, Corrigan left the studio with the completion of New Frontier (1939; with John Wayne and Raymond Hatton).
+Ray Crash Corrigan Upset by Republic's low pay scale, Corrigan left the studio with the completion of New Frontier (1939; with John Wayne and Raymond Hatton).
 He then worked out a production deal with Monogram Studios and made a string of Range Buster westerns, beginning with The Range Busters (1940; with John 'Dusty' King and Max Terhune).
 While this series lacked the production values of Republic's Three Mesquiteers series (although both were 'poverty row' studios, Monogram was a rung or two down from Republic), Corrigan was promoted to lead status and shared in the profits of the successful series.
 Corrigan also cast Max Terhune, who portrayed Lullaby Joslin in Republic's Three Mesquiteers series, as 'Alibi' Terhune in the new Monogram series.
 Of course, Monogram's Range Busters series bore more than a passing resemblance to Republic's Three Mesquiteers.

-the films of crash corrigan
+the films of ray corrigan

 Ghost-Town Gold (1936)

-Crash Corrigan, Max Terhune, and Robert Livingston
+Ray Crash Corrigan, Max Terhune, and Robert Livingston

 Promotional photo from the second film in Republic's Three Mesquiteers series, Ghost-Town Gold with Max Terhune and Robert Livingston.
 This was one of Terhune's first film appearances